7 Tips For Getting Through Your Divorce In One Piece

 - Identify both your end goal and your daily priorities for getting there.
 This isn’t a suggestion that you have to know what the next 10 years of your life is going to be like, so don’t worry.
 It’s just that it’s time to start figuring out what you want.
 Heck, your daily priority for the next month (or more) may just be to spend 10 minutes thinking about what you want.

 - Restore yourself physically.
 This means getting enough sleep (or figuring out how you can get more), drinking enough water every day, eating healthful meals (and if all you can manage right now is to just eat something, then that’s enough), and exercising to feel refreshed and clear your mind.

 - Keep calm.
 This may seem impossible, but you can find pockets of time where you can focus on finding calm.
 And you know, if you can find even little bitty pockets of time for calm every day you’ll be amazed at what a difference that can make in how you get through your divorce.

 These 7 tips are really just the jumping off point.
 They are meant to get you started with shifting your attention – just a tiny bit – to yourself and what you need to recuperate from the chaos swirling around you.
 If you can take the time to support yourself every day, you’ll be well on your way to making it through the grueling grind of divorce in one piece.

-I’m Dr. Karen Finn, a divorce coach and advisor helping people just like you who are struggling with getting through their divorce.
+I’m Dr. Karen Finn, a divorce coach and life coach helping people just like you who are struggling with getting through their divorce.
 You can join my newsletter list for free weekly advice.
 And, if you’re ready, you can take the first step toward working with me as your personal coach by scheduling a private consultation.

 Looking for more help getting through your divorce?
 Read more advice in Healing After Divorce.